gdwmw/Turborepo-Next.js-Strapi-Boilerplate/apps/nextjs/README.md

    cd Next.js-Boilerplate
    ```

-3. **Create a New Branch**
+3. **Create a new branch**
-   Create a new branch for your feature or bug fix:
+   Create a branch for your feature or bug fix:

    ```bash
    git checkout -b your-feature-branch
    ```

-4. **Make Your Changes**
+4. **Make your changes**
-   Implement your changes and ensure that your code follows the project's coding standards.
+   Implement your changes and ensure they follow the project's standards.

-5. **Commit Your Changes**
+5. **Commit your changes**
-   Commit your changes with a descriptive message:
+   Commit with a descriptive message:

    ```bash
    bun commit
    ```

-6. **Push to Your Fork**
+6. **Push to your fork**
-   Push your changes to your forked repository:
+   Push your branch to your forked repository:

    ```bash
    git push origin your-feature-branch
    ```

-7. **Create a Pull Request**
+7. **Open a pull request**
-   Go to the original repository and click on "New Pull Request".
-Select your branch and submit the pull request with a description of the changes you made.
+   In the original repository, click "New Pull Request", select your branch, and submit with a clear description.

-Thank you for your contribution!
+Thank you for contributing!

 ## MIT License ⚖️

-This boilerplate is licensed under the MIT License.
-Please see the `LICENSE` file for more information.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-## How to Ask Questions❓
+## How to Ask Questions ❓

-If you have any questions regarding the boilerplate or its usage, please follow these guidelines:
+If you have questions about the boilerplate or how to use it, follow these guidelines:

-1. **Be Clear and Concise**
+1. **Be clear and concise**
-   Clearly state your question or issue.
-Provide enough context for others to understand your problem.
+   Clearly state your question or issue and provide enough context.

-2. **Include Relevant Details**
+2. **Include relevant details**
-   Mention any specific errors, code snippets, or configurations that are relevant to your question.
+   Share specific errors, code snippets, or configurations that are relevant.

-3. **Search Before Asking**
+3. **Search before asking**
-   Check the documentation and existing issues to see if your question has already been answered.
+   Review the documentation and existing issues to avoid duplicates.

-4. **Use Proper Formatting**
+4. **Use proper formatting**
-   When sharing code or error messages, use code blocks for better readability.
+   Use code blocks when sharing code or error messages for readability.

-5. **Be Respectful**
+5. **Be respectful**
-   Remember to be polite and respectful in your communication.
+   Be polite and respectful in all communication.

-By following these guidelines, you can help ensure that your questions are understood and addressed promptly.
+Following these guidelines helps ensure your questions are understood and answered promptly.

-This documentation provides a clear overview of the boilerplate, installation instructions, commit guidelines, and contribution guidelines.
-If you have any further questions, feel free to ask!
+This documentation provides an overview of the boilerplate, installation steps, commit guidelines, and contribution process.
+If you have further questions, feel free to ask!